rockocoop/ocpprep/README.md

 - keepalived_vip = virtual floating ip to be used
 - keepalived_interface = interface on the loadblancers to be used (ie. eth0)
 - keepalived_vrrpid = random unique integer

+You will then need to add the following parameters to each lb accordingly:

+- ka_state = One lb should have this set to "MASTER" and the other to "SLAVE"
+- ka_priority = The lb set to MASTER should be set to a higher number then the SLAVE (ie. 100 and 101)

 ############################